software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/01-project-initialization.md

 ## Cairo 1 modules

-In order to understand how to create cairo1 modules, we need to talk about `cairo_project.toml` and `lib.cairo` purpose.
+In order to understand how to create Cairo 1.0 modules, we need to talk about `cairo_project.toml` and `lib.cairo` purpose.
 ### Project defaults
 #### 1. `cairo_project.toml`
 It is needed for definition of crate roots, so the places where `lib.cairo` files are located